zachstultz/komga-cover-extractor/README.md

   -p [PATHS [PATHS ...]], --paths [PATHS [PATHS ...]]
                         The path/paths to be scanned for cover extraction.
   -df [DOWNLOAD_FOLDERS [DOWNLOAD_FOLDERS ...]], --download_folders [DOWNLOAD_FOLDERS [DOWNLOAD_FOLDERS ...]]
+                        [OPTIONAL, STILL IN TESTING] The download
-                        The download folder/download folders for processing,
+                        folder/download folders for processing, renaming, and
-                        renaming, and moving of downloaded files.
+                        moving of downloaded files.
   -wh WEBHOOK, --webhook WEBHOOK
                         The discord webhook url for notifications about changes and errors.